lite-xl/lite-xl/CONTRIBUTING.md

-Here are a few ways you help improve Lite-XL.
+Here are a few ways you can help improve Lite-XL.

-First, please join the Discord server: https://discord.gg/RWzqC3nx7K, where most of the coordination happens.
+First, please join the [Discord server](https://discord.gg/RWzqC3nx7K) or the [Matrix space]( https://matrix.to/#/#lite-xl:matrix.org) where most of the coordination happens.
+Those spaces are bridged so you need only join one.

 # State as of October 2025